Shishamo (band)

-Shishamo (stylised as SHISHAMO) is a Japanese band.
+Shishamo (stylised as SHISHAMO) was a Japanese band.
 Formed in 2010 while at high school in Kawasaki, Kanagawa, the band began releasing music in 2012.

 Biography

 Shishamo formed in early 2010, after the original three members attended the light music club during their first year of high school at Kawasaki City High School for Science and Technology.
 Asako Miyazaki and Aya Matsumoto had been childhood friends, but Misaki Yoshikawa met the others for the first time at high school.
 The band named themselves after shishamo, a type of small fish commonly eaten in Japan, however they originally spelled their name in kanji, 柳葉魚.
 The band's name was chosen by Miyazaki's older sister, who thought that it was a cute-sounding word with a cool-looking kanji.

 Initially, the band did not expect to continue past graduation.
 At Yoshikawa's encouragement, however, the band turned professional.
 Despite this, Matsumoto was determined to quit once she turned 20.
 In 2011 they started writing original music.
 In May, the band competed at the Teens Rock in Hitachinaka music contest, where they won the grand prize and the best vocalist award.
 After this, the band decided to spell their band name "SHISHAMO" in Latin script as the kanji proved too difficult to read.
 The band released their debut CD in October with "Shukudai ga Owaranai", a single exclusively sold at Tower Records.
 At the same time, the band members became radio personalities for All Night Nippon R. In January 2013, they released Sotsugyō Seisaku, a compilation of their songs recorded while at high school, and toured Japan in March.

 In Spring 2013, after graduating high school, the band members began devoting their time fully to the band, releasing their debut album Shishamo in November.
 On December 6, 2013, the band held their first solo concert at the Shibuya WWW in Tokyo.
 After performing their second national tour "Kanojo ga Dekita Bandman ni Koi Suru Kyūjitsu" in May, the band performed at nine summer festivals across Japan, and released the single "Kimi to NatsuFes".

 As Mastumoto planned to leave Shishamo, the band was in need of a replacement bassist.
 Shishamo came into contact with Aya Matsuoka while in Osaka to perform at the Rush Ball music festival, where she happened to be working as part of her vocational school training.
 Miyazaki invited Matsuoka to try out for Shishamo once she discovered that Matsuoka had played bass in her high school's light music club.